tranquvis/SimpleSmsRemote/README.md

 # SimpleSmsRemote
-Remote controll a phone by sms messages.
+Remotely control a phone through sms messages.

-Install the app on the device, which should be controlled, and send control commands from any messenger to it.
+Install the app on a device, which should be controlled, and send control commands from any messenger to it.

 ## Features
 * specify which modules are accessable and which phones are granted